IzoldaIU/NWSC-Final-Project-Arshad-Fetko/README.md

 The purpose of this repository is to hold the code for the Network Science final project.

-School: Indiana Univeristy
+- school: Indiana Univeristy
-Course: Network Science I606
+- course: Network Science I606
-Students: Moeen Arshad and Izolda Fetko
+- students: Moeen Arshad and Izolda Fetko
-Topic: Global Flight Route Network Analysis
+- topic: Global Flight Route Network Analysis